Kyle Rittenhouse trial: Closing arguments start before jury begins deliberations - NewsBreak

 Kyle Rittenhouse trial: Closing arguments start before jury begins deliberations

-KENOSHA, Wis. — Prosecutors and defense attorneys delivered closing arguments Monday in the trial of Kyle Rittenhouse, the teenager who shot three people, killing two, during civil unrest last year in Kenosha.
+KENOSHA, Wis. — Prosecutors and defense attorneys are set to deliver closing arguments Monday in the trial of Kyle Rittenhouse, the teenager who shot three people, killing two, during civil unrest last year in Kenosha.

 Attorneys for Rittenhouse, who was 17 during the Aug.
 25, 2020 shootings, have argued that he shot and killed Joseph Rosenbaum, 36, and Anthony Huber, 26, and shot and injured Gaige Grosskreutz, now 28, in self-defense.
 Prosecutors have sought to portray Rittenhouse as a vigilante who provoked the events leading to the shootings.